qwertybomb/tiny-mandelbrot/README.md

 a very small mandelbrot renderer

 # building
-the requirements to build are MSVC and clang-cl to build run `build.bat` or `nmake`
+the requirements to build are MSVC and clang-cl. to build run `build.bat` or `nmake`